Rahul-Raviprasad/Restart/README.md

 # Restart

+A repo of storing data sets, and action items, plans, better design of current systems and roadmaps to tackle and survive an Apocalyptic event.
+My main interest is in Artificial Intelligence takeover.
+But in my opinion many of the items should also apply to other Apocalyptic scenarios including not limited to zombie(quite popular for some reason), meteor strike etc.

 #### Disclaimer:
 I have to first start out by saying, this is perhaps going to be one of the most stupid sounding repository to many people.
 Also I don't feel in any way that there can be an Apocalyptic event in near future.